numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

-# Modular Customization: Beyond Defaults
+# Configuring Linear System Solvers

 In the previous guide, we showed how to solve a consistent linear system in just a few lines of code.
 That example used the default configurations of the